 With a brachioplasty, there comes a trade-off for improved contour.
 Although the suturing technique for this procedure aims to minimize scarring, the ideal candidate for this procedure accepts that scarring will most likely be present.
 Maintaining a stable weight, being in good health, and being a nonsmoker also make you an ideal candidate for this procedure.

 Major and minor brachioplasty is generally performed under intravenous sedation.
-Length of the scar is the primary difference between a major and minor arm lift.
+The length of the scar is the primary difference between a major and minor arm lift.
 The quality of the skin of the inner arm and the extent of the skin’s laxity are also factors in determining the length of the scar.
 The location and quality of the final scar are reliant on the surgical planning of the incision.

 In addition to redundant skin being excised, liposuction can first be performed to remove excess fat.
 In most cases, the incision will originate from the armpit and extends just above the elbow and will be closed using multiple layers of dissolving suture.
 Some bruising and swelling can be expected.
 Results are immediate and will become more apparent over the next few months.